Intensive Community Assessment and Treatment Team (ICATT)

 What we can help with

-The ICATTs aim is to support individuals and their supporters in the most suitable and therapeutic environments for them.
-These can include family homes, individual tenancies, residential and supported living settings, day services, colleges and other types of specialist accommodation.
+We support individuals and their supporters in the most suitable and therapeutic environments.
+These may include family homes, individual tenancies, residential and supported living settings, day services, colleges and other types of specialist accommodation.

-The ICATTs can offer support in a number of areas related to people's mental health and/or behavioural needs.
+We offer support in a number of areas related to people's mental health and / or behavioural needs.
 These may include:

 - Positive Behaviour Support (PBS)